Skip to main content

-Pergolas and Pavilions in Knoxville
+Pergola and Pavilion Builders in Knoxville

 Knoxville summers are generous and hot.
 A shade structure is what makes a south-facing patio usable at 3pm in July, and a roofed pavilion keeps the grill running through an East Tennessee downpour.
 Structures are also where backyard projects formally meet the building code, which makes an experienced licensed contractor especially valuable.